Charlie Chung: Amateur career

+Professional career

 His amateur success gained him notice and employment the following year when the Redlands Country Club of Redlands, California, hired him as its club professional.
 Chung became a member of the PGA of America even before its bylaws were formally changed to allow the membership of non-whites.

 In 1929, Chung returned to his native Hawaii to take a position as club professional at the Moanalua Golf Club in Honolulu.
 He later moved on to a position as club pro at the Maui Country Club before finishing up as manager of the Pali Golf Course from 1957 to 1970.Lyle Nelson described Chung as the "first oriental to head a mainland club" and "first oriental to win" the Manoa Cup.

 By the early 1930s, Chung's golfing career ended, crippled by bursitis in his shoulders.
 Chung desperately tried all reputable and quack medical cures – even removing all his teeth – but to no avail.
 He would never again play competitively.

-Later years, death, and legacy
+Personal life

 Chung died July 3, 1998, at the Aloha Nursing and Rehabilitation Center in Kaneohe.
 He was 95 years old at the time of his death.

 Chung was survived by his wife, son, and daughter.
 At the time of his father's death, his son Ronald Chung recalled him as "a poor Chinese guy who was a very good golfer.
 All these rich guys used to take him golfing.
 Dad said he always took their money."

+Awards and honors

 In 1995, Chung was inducted into the Hawaii Golf Hall of Fame.
 Chung was recognized by Monte Ito for his pioneering days in the golf world.